The Tomorrow Show: The John Lennon interview

 On Monday night, April 28, 1975, Tomorrow aired what eventually became one of its most talked about and enduring moments: John Lennon appeared on the show for the full hour.
 Recorded twenty days earlier, on April 8, 1975, the interview contains two distinct parts.
-Since at the time Lennon faced deportation proceedings from America over his 1968 misdemeanour conviction for cannabis possession in London, after the first part of the interview during which Snyder covered regular topics such as the famous thirty-four-year-old's musical career and time with The Beatles, Lennon's legal representative—immigration attorney Leon Wildes—joined Lennon on the panel to discuss the details of the case, as the musician directed his message at the American public in an appeal of sorts to be allowed to remain in the United States.
+Since at the time Lennon faced deportation proceedings from America over his 1968 misdemeanour conviction for cannabis possession in London, after the first part of the interview during which Snyder covered regular topics such as the famous 34-year-old's musical career and time with The Beatles, Lennon's legal representative—immigration attorney Leon Wildes—joined Lennon on the panel to discuss the details of the case, as the musician directed his message at the American public in an appeal of sorts to be allowed to remain in the United States.

-Lennon's appearance on Tomorrow would begin gaining added significance five and a half years later, in late 1980, after the globally-known musician's life was cut short and it became clear this was his last televised interview.
+Lennon's appearance on Tomorrow would gain added significance five and a half years later, in late 1980 when the globally known musician's life was cut short, and it became clear that it was his last televised interview.
 The night following his murder, the conversation was replayed in its entirety on Tomorrow and soon even released on home video where it became a cult favorite.
-In addition to stating on the night of its commemorative replay that the interview is "not terrific, not terribly entertaining or enlightening, containing no historical information or anything new", Snyder—frequently asked about the interview throughout the years following Lennon's murder—maintained that "it was not a great one" in his view and that "it would have long since lapsed into obscurity had Lennon not been shot".
+In addition to stating on the night of its commemorative replay that the interview is "not terrific, not terribly entertaining or enlightening, containing no historical information or anything new," Snyder—frequently asked about the interview throughout the years following Lennon's murder—maintained that "it was not a great one" in his view and that "it would have long since lapsed into obscurity had Lennon not been shot."

-By mid 1975, the show managed to establish a distinct personality as well as to demonstrate an ability to post solid and steady viewership ratings that in turn translated into remaining holdout NBC affiliates picking it up at a higher rate.
+By mid-1975, the show managed to establish a distinct personality as well as to demonstrate an ability to post solid and steady viewership ratings that in turn translated into remaining holdout NBC affiliates picking it up at a higher rate.
 By the end of its second season on the air, Tomorrow was carried by nearly the entire NBC network (196 affiliates out of 208).